MarkAYoder/BeagleBoard-exercises/pru/examples/pwm/README.md

 INITC is use to synchronize both PRUs, so the pulses are start together (with 1ns).

-More channels could be genreated if the emmc were disabled.
+More channels could be generated if the emmc were disabled.

+Currently the PRU 0 pwm channels use the same on/off times at PRU 1.
+This should be fixed.